 People’s experience of losing their virginity will differ significantly.
 Some people say that it hurts, while others report no pain at all.
 Certain strategies can help ease any pain and make a person’s first time as pleasurable as possible.

 Virginity is not a medical term, so a person’s first time means different things for different people.
 For many, it refers to penetrative vaginal sex.
 Penetrative vaginal sex can hurt for many reasons, not just due to the loss of virginity.

 Some people believe that tearing the hymen, a thin layer that often covers the vagina, explains the pain that some people experience when they first have sex.
-However, not everyone has a hymen, and even when they do, it may not tear during vaginal sex.
+However, not everyone has a hymen, and even when they do, it

 The pain may instead come from inadequate lubrication, anxiety that causes muscle spasms, or a partner who rushes or is too forceful.

 In this article, we provide tips to help make a person’s first sexual encounter less painful, whether it involves oral, vaginal, or anal sex.

 No matter what type of sex a person has, open communication and consent are key.

 Discussing what feels good and what does not with a partner can ensure that both parties enjoy the experience.
 People who do not feel comfortable talking to their partner may not yet be ready to have sex.

 The likelihood of this is high if the person fears that their partner will become angry or aggressive if they offer feedback.
 A person should never assume consent or pressure another person into any sexual activity.
 People should stop any sexual act if any participant feels discomfort or pain or withdraws their consent.

 Some things that are important to discuss include: